Computation of Miura surfaces with gradient Dirichlet boundary conditions: Continuous equations

+Given Hypothesis \ref{hyp}, the only challenging part of \eqref{eq:ineq constraint} is $1 < |\varphi_y|^2$.
+Indeed, with arguments along the lines of maximum principles, one expects the upper bounds to be verified.
+Therefore, one expects that it is the constraint $1 < |\varphi_y|^2$ that will be determining between $\Omega' = \Omega$ and $\Omega' \subsetneq \Omega$.
 Section \ref{sec:annulus} below presents a case in which $\Omega' \neq \Omega$.
 The physical interpretation is that on the curves where $1 = |\varphi_y|^2$, the Miura fold is fully folded.
 Therefore, the solution computed in the domain where $1 > |\varphi_y|^2$ is not physical.
+The techniques used in this paper cannot predict a priori if $\Omega' = \Omega$.
+However, assuming $\Omega' = \Omega$ for a given $G_D$, verifying Hypothesis \ref{hyp}, one can expects that a small modification of the Dirichlet boundary conditions, assuming it still verifies Hypothesis \ref{hyp}, will still entail $\Omega' = \Omega$.
+Section \ref{sec:deformed} presents such a case.